Kode/Kinc/readme.md

 ## Kore

 Kore projects are built using koremake, a nodejs tool.
-In your project's directory call `node Kore/make` - this will create a project file for your IDE in a build subdirectory. koremake by default creates a project for the system you are currently using, but you can also put one of windows, linux, android, windowsapp, osx and ios
+In your project's directory call `node Kore/make --init` this will create a project file for your IDE in a build subdirectory. koremake by default creates a project for the system you are currently using, but you can also put one of windows, linux, android, windowsapp, osx and ios